Chuck Beal Racing: Chuck Beal

 Chuck Beal's regular career was as a nuclear-quality engineer.
 Chuck Beal's racing wins are typically in the west coast of the United States.
 Chuck Beal experienced back-to-back wins at the Winternationals in 1982 and 1983.
 In 1984, Beal won the Alcohol Funny Car portion of the Firebird International Raceway near Phoenix, Arizona, beating other racers such as Chris Christensen in the final lap.
 He also placed at the top at the Baylands Raceway in 1984, beating racers including Hans Kuesel.
 In a Division 6 competition for Top Alcohol Funny Car, Beal surpassed competitor Brad Anderson.
 In the first round of a Funny Car race event, Beal defeated competitor John Force.
 An editor for Drag Racing Online referred to the event and Beal's success as the "single most spectacular race of the event" and the "single biggest upset of the event", respectively.
+In 2017, Chuck Beal died from a heart complication.